 SAMSUNG S9 A lot of the out-and-about videos I do are done on a Samsung S9.
-Previously I used the S5 and S6 – I usually keep myself one generation behind the tech curve in order to keep costs down.
-Although Apple and Samsung have equally competent cameras, I prefer Android to iOS.
-As long as the available lighting is halfway decent, you can get some really good results with camera phones.
+Previously I used the S5, 6 and 7 – I usually keep myself one generation behind the tech curve in order to keep costs down.
+Apple and Samsung have equally competent cameras, but I far prefer Android to iOS.
+As long as the available lighting is halfway decent, you can get some REALLY good results with camera phones.
 Plus, as an added convenience, you usually have it right there in your pocket. (“The best camera is the one you have with you.”)

-Check out prices and reviews on the Samsung S7 HERE on Amazon.
+Check out prices and reviews on my unlocked Samsung S9 HERE on Amazon.

-Although there cheaper copycats out there, I still prefer the quality of GoPro over the rest.
-I started my channel with a used Hero 2, and even though they are well behind the tech compared to today, it did a pretty good job.
+GOPRO HERO 7 BLACK Although there cheaper copycats out there, I still prefer the quality of GoPro over the rest.
+I started my channel with an old beat up Hero 2, and the little guy did a pretty good job.
 Actually, the biggest problem my Hero 2 had was me panning too quickly and not knowing that I was supposed to output the edited footage at the same frame rate it was shot in.
 Hence, if you look at my first hundred videos, you’ll see what happens when 30 frames per second is output at 23 frames per second.
-L I am now using a Hero 3+ for underwater work, talking head videos (with a lavaliere microphone) and action stuff.
+I am now using a GoPro Hero 7 black for underwater work, talking head videos (with a lavaliere microphone) and action stuff.
 The stabilization that the Hero 6 and 7 series possess is an extraordinary step up from the non-stabilized earlier models.

-You can find more information and customer reviews on the inestimable GoPro Hero HERE.
+You can find more information and customer reviews on the inestimable GoPro Hero 7 Black HERE.

-The Canon Powershot was long been great at what it does, being a superior imaging system that works well in low light (much better than a camera phone or GoPro), shoots in RAW format, is lightweight and possesses very good optical image stabilization.
-Although point and shoot cameras are on their way out due to improving phone-camera technologies, the Powershot is still a handy addition to your cargo shorts.
+SONY RX100 MK IV The Sony RX100 is great at what it is – a superior imaging system that works well in low light (much better than a camera phone or GoPro), shoots in RAW format, is lightweight and possesses very good optical image stabilization.
+Although point and shoot cameras are on their way out due to improving phone-camera technologies, the RX100 is still an incredibly handy addition to your cargo shorts.

-The Powershot reviews and price can be seen HERE.
+The Sony RX100 MK IV reviews and price can be seen HERE.

-Check out the Amazon reviews on the Nikon HERE.
+Check out the Amazon reviews on the Nikon D5500 HERE.

-As for more higher end video editing software, I’ve tried both Adobe and Sony and I’ve really come to like Sony Vegas 13.
+SONY VEGAS PRO 15 As for more higher end video editing software, I’ve tried both Adobe and Sony and I’ve really come to like Sony Vegas 15.
 The learning curve is a bit less steep with Sony and – for me – the editing is just a bit more intuitive.
-Vegas 13 is pretty expensive at $599 but you can pick up the quite decent Sony Movie Studio Platinum Suite HD for about $50 bucks.
+Vegas 15 is pretty expensive at $329 but you can pick up the quite decent Sony Movie Studio Platinum Suite for about $50 bucks.
 You won’t be able to export 4K DVDs, but it covers just about all the other bases.

-Sony Movie Studio Platinum Suite HD for $50 can be seen HERE.
+Sony Movie Studio Platinum Suite for $50 can be seen HERE.

-For a much richer $599, you can see the reviews on Sony Vegas 13 HERE. l
+For a much richer $329, you can see the reviews on Sony Vegas 15 HERE.

-Living in the Philippines, one has to always contend with limit ed internet speeds, especially when it comes to upload speeds, which in 2017 are about .5 MB.
+HANDBRAKE (FREE) Living in the Philippines, one has to always contend with limited internet speeds, especially when it comes to upload speeds, which in 2019 are still about .5 MB if on DSL.
 To avoid spending six hours uploading a 600 MB video, I usually run it through Handbrake, a free compression program that does a very good job at maintaining quality while drastically shrinking the video’s file size.
 I usually Handbrake my full-resolution vids to 3000 bits per second, reducing a 600 MB file to about 130 MB whilst maintaining good quality.

 Handbrake is a free program that can be downloaded HERE.